-MAP® growth
+EXTERNAL ASSESSMENTS MAP® GROWTH

-Students in KG2 through fifth grades participate in MAP (Measures of Academic Progress) Growth testing three times a year.
-MAP testing is an internationally recognized assessment designed to chart a student's progress through school in the areas of reading, language arts (writing), and math.
+Students in KG2 through fifth grade participate in MAP (Measures of Academic Progress) Growth testing three times a year.
+MAP Testing is an internationally recognized assessment designed to chart a student's progress through school in reading, language arts (writing), and math.
 MAP test scores are used by teachers to help identify students' strengths and weaknesses in academics, and help teachers develop a plan for learning with the individual child in mind.
-MAP scores are counted as 10% of a student's grade in each of the core subjects for SECD students in grades 6+.
+In Elementary, MAP scores are not recorded as part of the students' grades in any course.